drvinceknight/pfm/book/overview/introduction/main.md

 We will for example learn how to solve the above problem by instructing a computer which **mathematical technique** to carry out.

-**This book will teach us how to give the correct instructions to a computer.**
+**This book covers how to give the correct instructions to a computer.**

 The following is an example, do not worry too much about the specific code used